koraytugay/koraytugay.github.io/content/spring/spring-developer-exam.md

 `@SpringJunitConfiguration` is a composition of `@ExtendWith(SpringExtension.class)` and `@ContextConfiguration` annotations.

 The `@ActiveProfiles` annotation can be used in tests to activate desired profiles in tests.
-This includes picking up certaion configuration classes or beans, since the `@Profile` annotation can be used on method level as well.
+This includes picking up certain configuration classes or beans, since the `@Profile` annotation can be used on method level as well.

 ### Spring Boot Testing
 Adding the library `spring-boot-starter-test` as a dependency adds multiple testing libraries to the classpath: JUnit4, JUnit 5, Hamcrest, Mockito and AssertJ.